systematic-magic/AgingPMCtest/editorials_pdf.rst

 	- Prefixes: :sample:`McCann, O'Kelly`
 	- Mononym: :sample:`Govindjee`

-If you see that author name does not comply to these standards, please contact corresponding author and ask to provide author name in correct format.
+If you see that author name does not comply to these standards, please notify production team.

 2.6.
 Check that there are no affiliations listed for authors (there must be no affiliations on the page).